MISSION

 from `~/.claude/CLAUDE.md`'s `SPELLBOOK_DIR=...` line, e.g.

-of the Bash command line.
-DO NOT pass the literal token `$SPELLBOOK_DIR`
+DO NOT pass the literal token `$SPELLBOOK_DIR` to the background shell —

-shell, where `$SPELLBOOK_DIR` is an unset env var and expands to empty,
+`$SPELLBOOK_DIR` is an unset env var there and expands to empty, producing

 Dispatch via: